justinsvegliato/morality-website/README.md

 ## Library

-If you would like to use the Morality.js library, please go to [this](https://github.com/justinsvegliato/morality) repository.
+If you would like to use the Morality.js library, please go to [this](https://github.com/justinsvegliato/morality repository).

 ## Citation